curl-kawsar/backend-engineering-github-handbook/README.md

 - Submit pull requests
 - Share with others

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-**Happy coding! 🎉**

-*Remember: The best way to learn Git and GitHub is by practicing.
-Start with small projects and gradually work your way up to more complex workflows.*
+**Remember**: The best way to learn Git and GitHub is by practicing.
+Start with small projects and gradually work your way up to more complex workflows.